Visnalize/.com/src/win7simu/faq.md

 ### Can you remove the ads?

 No, I'm afraid.
-I have been spending a lot of time and effort to develop and maintain this simulator, it even costs me a fair amount of money to maintain the cloud services to retain your user accounts and settings within.
-However, there is a small monthly subscription plan available with the Android version to which you can subscribe, to enjoy the app ad-free and support me to keep improving it and bring you more cool features.
+A lot of time and effort have been spent to develop and maintain this simulator, it even costs me a fair amount of money to maintain the cloud services to retain your user accounts and settings within.
+However, there is a small monthly subscription plan available with  to which you can subscribe, to enjoy the app ad-free and support me to keep improving it and bring you more cool features.
 For the web version, you can disable the ads by becoming a patron on [Patreon](https://www.patreon.com/visnalize) at the same price.

 ### Can this simulator work on Android versions earlier than 6.0?